K-I-S/Forum-Project/README.md

 ## 11. Revoke User Access for Category

 Revokes access to a category for a specific user.
-Requires admin token.
+Requires **admin** access/token.

 ### Request